 · Any player assessed three (3) minor penalties in a second game will be suspended for an additional game and can not be utilized as a replacement player during the duration of the suspension.

-· A third ejection will result in a disciplinary hearing with the Convenor for further suspension or possible expulsion from the program.
+· A third ejection will result in a disciplinary hearing with the Convener for further suspension or possible expulsion from the program.

 · Any player assessed a hitting from behind penalty will be ejected from that game and an additional game and cannot be utilized as a replacement player during the duration of the suspension.

-· Players will supply their own water bottles.
+· Players are to supply their own water bottles.
+No sharing of water bottles is permitted.
 First Aid kits will be supplied at the penalty box area.